 ConvertFAST8_3to8( inputfile, newDir );

 Note that we do not automatically convert the SubDyn input files from FAST v8.03.
-These you must do by hand—or use the models provided in the FAST .
+These you must do by hand—or use the models provided in the FAST Certification Tests.

 Convert from FAST v8.08.00c-bjj to FAST v8.09.00a-bjj